Company formation in Poland

 Access to various markets

-- Copies of the founders’ passports
+- Copies of founders’ passports

 - Power of attorney from all members of the company